ibuisic/dev_starter_kit/readme.md

 We use the LESS indented format which means:

 2 spaces are used for indentation
-Curly braces go in the same line as the selector
+Curly brackets go in the same line as the selector
 Do not use brackets for invoked selectors, write `.hide` instead off `.hide()`.